100% Satisfaction Guarantee

 - no headaches!

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The name Ketchum, appeared in many references, and from time to time, the surname was spelt Kitchen, Ketchin, Kitching, Kitchiner, Kitchener and others.

 This web page shows only a small excerpt of our Ketchum research.
 Another 141 words (10 lines of text) covering the years 1350 and 1566 are included under the topic Early Ketchum History in all our PDF Extended History products

 Another 51 words (4 lines of text) are included under the topic Early Ketchum Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland

 The New World beckoned as many of the settlers in Ireland, known as the Scotch/Irish, became disenchanted.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Amongst the early settlers who could be considered kinsmen of the Ketchum family, or who bore a variation of the surname Ketchum were